 Glybera is the first and currently the only gene therapy product to receive commercial approval in the EU.
 It is specifically indicated for the treatment of a subset of adult patients with the orphan lipid disorder LPLD, confirmed by genetic testing and suffering from severe or multiple pancreatitis attacks, despite dietary fat restrictions.
 LPLD is a severe metabolic disease of inadequate lipid metabolism resulting in pancreatitis and in some cases, death.
-Together with collaborators from the University of British Columbia, or UBC, we demonstrated that humans with a single gene variant of the lipoprotein lipase, or LPL, gene called LPL^{S447X}, resulted in increased LPL enzyme activity leading to reduced triglyceride levels.
-Under our sublicense and research agreement with uniQure, we collaborated with uniQure and UBC on preclinical activities, and thereafter uniQure developed an LPL gene therapy product, Glybera, which contains the LPL^{S447X} variant.
-We believe that the introduction of the therapeutic LPL^{S447X} gene through administration of Glybera provides a clinical benefit for a subset of LPLD patients.
+Together with collaborators from the University of British Columbia, or UBC, we demonstrated that humans with a single gene variant of the lipoprotein lipase, or LPL, gene called LPLS447X, resulted in increased LPL enzyme activity leading to reduced triglyceride levels.
+Under our sublicense and research agreement with uniQure, we collaborated with uniQure and UBC on pre-clinical activities, and thereafter uniQure developed an LPL gene therapy product, Glybera, which contains the LPLS447X variant.
+We believe that the introduction of the therapeutic LPLS447X gene through administration of Glybera provides a clinical benefit for a subset of LPLD patients.

 Glybera is the first product whose active ingredient was derived from our platform to receive commercial approval.
-The goal of Glybera therapy is to treat LPLD in order to achieve sustained improvement of clearance of triglyceride-rich lipid particles known as chylomicrons, and a significantly reduced risk of pancreatitis attacks in patients suffering from multiple recurrent pancreatitis and abdominal pain events.
+The goal of Glybera therapy is to treat LPLD in order to achieve sustained improvement of clearance of triglyceride-rich lipid particles known as chylomicrons, and to significantly reduce the risk of pancreatitis attacks in patients suffering from multiple recurrent pancreatitis and abdominal pain events.
 Glybera was developed by our licensee, uniQure.
 In 2012, Glybera was approved in the EU, and in July 2013, uniQure announced that it had entered into a partnership with Chiesi Farmaceutici S.p.A., or Chiesi, for the commercialization of Glybera in the EU and more than a dozen other countries including Brazil, China, Mexico and Russia.
-We believe that Chiesi plans to launch Glybera in the first half of 2014 in Europe, and that uniQure is pursuing a U.S. product approval strategy with plans to file a BLA with the FDA in 2017.
-Glybera has received orphan drug designation for the treatment of LPLD in both the EU and the U.S.
+We believe that Chiesi plans to launch Glybera in the fourth quarter of 2014 or the first quarter of 2015 in Europe, and that uniQure is pursuing a U.S. product approval strategy, with plans to file a Biologics License Application, or BLA, with the U.S. Food and Drug Administration, or the FDA, in 2017.
+Glybera has received both fast track and orphan drug designations for the treatment of LPLD in both the EU and the U.S.